nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## Manual Testing

 ### Launching MoneyGoWhere
-1. Set up the project according to the steps in [Getting Started](#getting-started)
+1. Set up the project according to the steps in [Getting Started](#getting-started).
-2. Launch MoneyGoWhere by running `main()` in `MoneyGoWhere.java`
+2. Launch MoneyGoWhere by running `main()` in `MoneyGoWhere.java`.

 ### Running Commands
 1. Refer to the [User Guide](https://ay2223s1-cs2113t-w11-1.github.io/tp/UserGuide.html) for the list of commands and its corresponding arguments.
 It details the type of values accepted by each argument and which arguments are mandatory and optional.
+2. Enter a command into the program.

 ### Terminating MoneyGoWhere
-1. Enter `Bye` into the console
+1. Enter `Bye` into the console.